angelicacodes/book_recommendation/README.md

 * There are a total of 484 books being reviewed

 Ratings consist of 1-5 stars with 1 being the lowest and 5 being the highest positive rating.

+### Reproducing environment

+This model was built using the following:

+* Operating system: iOS Catalina 10.15.4
+* Python: 3.6.9
+* PySpark: 2.4.4

+To replicate the environment using the same libraries and versions used here, including Python and PySpark, [create an environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) using the provided .yml file.

 ### Obtaining the data